matusuy/matusuy/README.md

 - 👋 Hi, I’m Matías, Elect.
 Eng. from Montevideo, 🇺🇾
 - 🌱 I’m currently studying a PhD on Physics Eng. focused on atmospheric remote sensing
-- 🛠️ I’m have been working as a lecturer at Universidad de la República for more than ten years.
-Also I worked as Eng.
-Team Leader assembling satellites at Satellogic!
+- 🛠️ I have been working as a lecturer at Universidad de la República for more than ten years.
+Also I worked as Opt.
+Eng.
+Team Leader assembling satellites at Satellogic for several years!
 - 📫 How to reach me: @mosoriom_ @ twitter || matiasosorio @ LinkedIn || mosorio@fing.edu.uy

 <!---